7 Incredible Reasons to Eat Mangoes

 4. Mangoes reduce the signs of aging

-Eating mango will give you a beautiful, healthy face, while clearing up and removing marks caused by the sun or acne.
-This is due to the vitamin A and C in this fruit.
+Eating mango will give you a beautiful, healthy face while clearing up and removing marks caused by the sun or acne.
+This is due to the vitamin C in this fruit.

 According to this study from the National Institute of Health in the United States, this vitamin encourages collagen production.
 To get these benefits, just add a small mango a day to your diet once in a while.

 5. Eating them fortifies your immune system

 Just like carrots, mangoes are rich in beta-carotene.
-This element helps your immune system work its best and protects your body from bacteria and toxins, according to this study from Guilin University in China.
+This element helps your immune system work its best and protects it from bacteria and toxins, according to this study from Guilin University in China.

 When you get enough beta-carotene and vitamin A, a layer of antioxidants is formed that optimizes your immune system.